gotamer/authrc/README.md

 - PASSWORD<br>
     Supply a password.
 If this token is present, the auto-login process will supply the specified string if the service or remote server requires a password as part of the login process.

+- COMMAND<br>
+    Command to execute on remote server. s
 ### Example
 .authrc single line example:
 ```bash